Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ### 1 - Set physical configuration

-There are two configurations on the configuration panel which need to match the physical ActivePedal configuration:
+There are two configurations on the configuration panel which need to match the physical ActivePedal Ultimate configuration:

 1. Force adjustment piece position: High / Low
 2. Rod length (3 positions): Short / Middle / Long